How to think in English and stop directly translating from your mother tongue

 2. Have a pen and piece of paper handy - If you come across a handy phrase or word, jot it down on a piece of paper or add it to your Word-Phrase Table.
 Say the word or phrase aloud three or four times to help you internalise it.

 3. Stop, notice, analyse - Draw comparisons between your mother tongue and English - look out for structures which are formed differently to the way they are in your mother tongue.
 In the section above from one of my texts, it’s worth stopping, noticing and analysing the use of the present perfect.
 Many Polish learners of English might say “I was in twenty-five countries”, a clear case of negative transfer.
 Take the English structure - I’ve been to - and say a few TRUE sentences aloud: “I’ve been to five countries in Asia”, or “I’ve been to so many places in Italy”.
-You can even add 'I’ve been to' to your Word-Phrase Table, and add sentences relating to your travel experiences under the structure.
+You can even add 'I’ve been to' to your Word-Phrase Table, and add sentences relating to your travel experiences under that particular structure.

 4. Revisit texts - Set up a schedule which enables you to revisit texts and news articles several months after the first reading.
 Check your comprehension of key words and collocations.